CODE OF CONDUCT

 C – Acceptable Conduct includes (but is not limited to):

-- Treating and respecting self, others, and the school with dignity and consideration regardless of differences.
+- Treating and respecting self, others, and the school with dignity, kindness and consideration regardless of differences.

-- Acting in a positive, honest and straightforward manner.
+- Acting in a positive, honest and safe manner.

 - Putting our personal best effort into our work and all other school activities.

 - Following classroom, school and district rules.

 D – Unacceptable Conduct includes (but is not limited to):

 - Abuse: physical, sexual, verbal, or psychological, including; fighting, bullying, harassing, threatening, intimidating, extorting, or showing intolerance on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, marital status, family status, age, physical or mental disability, sex, sexual orientation or gender identity and expression, dress, or other perceived differences (prohibited grounds set out in the BC Human Rights Code).
 This includes whether or not the abuse occurs in person, via cell phone, the internet, or any other wireless communication.

 - Defiance of authority: use of profanity, confrontational behaviour, or lying to any school staff.

 - Plagiarism: engaging or assisting in any form of cheating on tests, assignments, or projects.